CRISPR Therapeutics AG (CRSP) Stock: A Closer Look at the Market Potential - News Heater

 CRSP’s Market Performance

-After a stumble in the market that brought CRSP to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.25% of gains for the given period.
+After a stumble in the market that brought CRSP to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.47% of loss for the given period.

 Insider Trading